What Happens In The Manic Phase Of Bipolar Disorder?

 Bipolar I disorder

-To be diagnosed with bipolar I, an individual must have experienced at least one episode of mania, which persisted for a week or more.
-With this type of bipolar disorder, manic phase symptoms may precede or follow a depressive episode; but the existence of major depression is not necessary for a diagnosis.
+To be diagnosed with bipolar I, an individual must have experienced at least one episode of mania that persisted for a week or more.
+With this type of bipolar disorder, manic phase symptoms may precede or follow a depressive episode, but the existence of major depression is not necessary for a diagnosis.

 Bipolar II disorder